bigbeno37/GameOfLife/README.md

-# GameOfLife
+# Game of Life
-A pure HTML / JS replication of Game Of Life
+TODO...